 Oral Cancer is the Most Common Cancer in North America

 Oral cancer is a growing concern.
-It is sadly of the most common cancers affecting people in North America.
-It also has a low survival rate with less than 50 percent of people diagnosed being cured of oral cancer.
+It is, sadly, the most common cancers affecting people in North America, The 5-year survival rate is less than 50 percent

-Oral cancer needs to be treated quickly.
-If it isn’t, cancer that spreads to additional facial tissues is not uncommon.
+Treat all Oral cancer quickly.
+If it isn’t, cancer that spreads to new facial tissues is not uncommon.
 It could also spread to the neck.
 Both of these are painful — and could cause disfigurement.
 If you are older than 40, you should be especially aware.
-Studies show that oral cancer is found most often in older adults (men especially).
+Studies show that oral cancer is found most often in older adults (men, especially).
 However, it is not uncommon for oral cancer to appear in younger people.
-It often appears on a person’s tongue, but other places in the mouth like the lips are also a possibility.
+It usually appears on a person’s tongue, but other places in the mouth like the lips are also a possibility.

 WARNING SIGNS OF ORAL CANCER

-If you see lumps or patchy areas in your month, it may be an early sign of oral cancer.
-Other signs could be lesions or sores in your mouth.
-Often these early warning signs of oral cacnere are not painful so they are often missed.
+If you see lumps or patchy areas in your mouth, it may be an early sign of oral cancer.
+Other symptoms could be lesions or sores in your mouth.
+Often these early warning signs of oral cancer are not painful, so they are often missed.

 - Difficulty swallowing

 - Unusual bleeding in your mouth

 - Sores in your mouth that won’t heal.

 - Unusual growths in your throat or neck.